ioccc-src/winner/2012/endoh1/README.md

 ```

-This program is a fluid simulator using [Smoothed-particle hydrodynamics
+This program is a fluid simulator using the [Smoothed-particle hydrodynamics
 (SPH)](http://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) method.

 The SPH particles represent the fluid flow.
 Particles have information about